Marriage law: Polygamy

 Polygamy—being married to more than one spouse—is illegal in most countries.
 Where polygamous marriages are allowed, it is typically polygyny that is permitted.
 While accepted by some societies, it is far less common than monogamy.

-Polygamy is normally not permitted in most western countries, although some recognize bona fide polygamous marriages that were performed in other countries.
+Polygamy is normally not permitted in most Western countries, although some recognize bona fide polygamous marriages that were performed in other countries.
 Polygamy is practiced illegally by some groups in the United States and Canada, primarily by certain Mormon fundamentalist sects that separated from the mainstream Latter Day Saints movement after the practice was renounced in 1890.

 Many societies, even some with a cultural tradition of polygamy, recognize monogamy as the only valid form of marriage.
-For example, People's Republic of China shifted from allowing polygamy to supporting only monogamy in the Marriage Act of 1950 after the Communist revolution.
+For example, People's Republic of China shifted from allowing polygamy to supporting only monogamy in the New Marriage Law of 1950 after the Communist Revolution.

-In Islam, polygamy is permitted by the Quran (4:3) which states "If you fear you might fail to give orphan women their ˹due˺ rights ˹if you were to marry them˺, then marry other women of your choice—two, three, or four.
+In Islam, polygamy is permitted by the Quran (4:3), which states, in a verse setting rules for the adoption of orphans, "If you fear you might fail to give orphan women their ˹due˺ rights ˹if you were to marry them˺, then marry other women of your choice—two, three, or four.
 But if you are afraid you will fail to maintain justice (between your wives) then ˹content yourselves with˺ one or those ˹bondwomen˺(slaves) in your possession.
-This way you are less likely to commit injustice (to the orphan girls in your care)."
-[This verse is from a para which is setting out rules for adoption of orphans.]
+This way you are less likely to commit injustice (to the orphan girls in your care)".

 Africa has the highest rate of polygamy in the world.
 In India, only Muslims are allowed to practice polygamy.